wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-custom-domain-name.md

 Skip this step if you are creating a CNAME record.
 To create an A record, you need the virtual IP address of your web app.
 To get the IP address:

-1. In your browser, open the [Azure Management Portal](https://manage.windowsazure.cn).
 
+1. In your browser, open the [Azure Portal](https://portal.azure.cn).
 2. Click the **Browse** option on the left side of the page.
 3. Click the **Web Apps** blade.
 4. Click the name of your web app.